SylvainWT/EmergingTechnologies/01 - Presentation/001 - What Are emerging technologies ?.md

 Because they are a simple representation of a 'Point Of View' on the technology, this type of curve is often used as communication mean (See Gartner Group and can be challenged. https://www.gartner.com/technology/research/methodologies/hype-cycle.jsp )

-As an example from 2015 ...
+As an example, from 2015 ...
 2018 (as per the Gartner Group Emerging technology HypeCycles perpective)
  - IoT Platform have emerged and expectations are currently inflating
- - Autonomous vehicle after a peak of inflated expectation positionning they adoption within 5/10 years in 2015 seems now to be positionned since 2016 as arriving to maturity in more than 10 years, associated with disillussion (currently)
+ - Autonomous vehicle after a peak of inflated expectation positioning they adoption within 5/10 years in 2015 seems now to be positioned since 2016 as arriving to maturity in more than 10 years, associated with disillusion (currently)
  - Blockchain applications are challenged
  - Machine Learning (and its cognitive application) conserves it high expectations

 ## Our 2-Days Journey
-The perspective for the Emerging Technologies for this course will be around the revolution on IT platforms required to support Software disrutption : **The Emerging Technology of the Cloud Computing. - A journey in the Cloud**.
+The perspective for the Emerging Technologies for this course will be around the revolution on IT platforms required to support Software disruption : **The Emerging Technology of the Cloud Computing. - A journey in the Cloud**.

 The objectives of this journey is to understand how Cloud transformed IT solution delivery:
   - Technology consumptions
   - Capabilities at our hands (Cognitive, Web, API, no SQL...)

 **What it is not :** A formal lecture on how disruptive the cloud is, blablaba...
 A course on How to code in nodeJS..

 **What it is:** Hand-on sessions in order to capture what is cloud, and how to operate it thru easy implementations around
   - A noSQL Data Repository
   - Cognitive capabilities (Real time translation, language detection, Personality profiling)